fjames86/frpc/README.md

 ### 5.5 Reauthentication
 RPC servers are free to flush their tables of allocated nicknames/handles.
-When this happens you will receive a RPC-AUTH-ERROR (AUTH-REJECTED) error.
+When this happens you will receive an RPC-AUTH-ERROR (AUTH-REJECTED) error.
 You should set your client back to its initial state and retry, this should reallocate a new nickname/context handle.

 ```
-CL-USER> (setf (frpc:rpc-client-initial *client*) t)
+CL-USER> (reinitialize-instance *client*)
 ```

 ### 5.6 Authorization
-When server handlers are executed, the special variable *RPC-REMOTE-AUTH* is bound to the authenticator that was used in the request.
+When server handlers are executed, the special variable `*RPC-REMOTE-AUTH*` is bound to the authenticator that was used in the request.
 This allows the server to decide whether to honour the request or to signal an RPC-AUTH-ERROR instead.